Accountants made a median salary of $71,550 in 2019. The best-paid 10 percent made $124,450 that year, while the lowest-paid 10 percent made $44,480.

+Perhaps you are asking, “is accounting a good career?”
+The answer is, “yes.”
 Accountants are one of the greatest assets in a company.
-They ensure that financial records such as debts, profits, and liabilities are accurate and well-maintained.
+They ensure that financial records, such as debts, profits, and liabilities, are accurate and well-maintained.
 They are also responsible for tasks such as analyzing data, finance reports and accounting records, performing audits, preparing taxes and tax returns, and providing consultations.

 To be an accountant, one must have a high degree of integrity, dependability, and trustworthiness because they are dealing with money – and sometimes a significant amount of it.